webplatform/docs-wpd/Projects/SSO/How_we_implemented_it/index.md

     window.addEventListener("message", function(returned){console.log(returned.data)}, false);

-NOTE: This is handled in file [[#0.3.
-JavaScript client to handle automatic signin]]
+NOTE: This is handled in file [[#JavaScript shared module: Detect and start automatically a session]]

 ===== 2.2.
 From B, open a iframe to ("C") =====